« Back

 In the early 1870s, as the underground workings of Bradford Colliery were expanding, viable seams of fireclay were discovered.
 In particular, it is understood that the fireclay was worked in the seams lying between the Openshaw Mine and the Charlotte Mine at a depth of about 345 yards.
 Consequently, the colliery manager, Edward Williams, decided to build a works for the manufacture of building bricks and firebricks for use in lining furnaces, etc. In 1874, a large kiln of a type designed and patented by Friedrich Hoffmann was erected in the north east corner of the colliery yard, adjoining Mill Street, which was served by a railway siding and the Bradford Private Branch of the Ashton Canal.

-Bradford Colliery (1932), showing the Hoffmann kiln in the north-east corner.
+Bradford Colliery showing the Hoffmann kiln, 1932.

 A report published in 1896 by H.M.
 Inspector of Mines for the Manchester District, John Gerrard, recorded that the brick works was owned by Edward Williams and that it employed five workmen, three underground and two on the surface.
 The fireclay workings were abandoned on the 20 July 1905 and the kiln fell into disuse.
 The disused kiln remained extant until the 1940s when it was demolished to facilitate an expansion of the colliery surface workings.